Covid-19 Travel Update

 Additional Information for Travellers

-Morocco has the highest vaccination rate in the region and has so far outperformed others on the continent by administering over 14 million doses in total, more than 9 million Moroccan nationals and residents have received their first jab, and an additional 5 million their second.
+Morocco has the highest vaccination rate in the region and has so far outperformed others on the continent.

 Under the easing measures, people are now able to enter shopping malls and tourist attractions such as monuments and public gardens.
 Cinemas, museums, libraries, and theaters are now allowed to re-open as the country continues its vaccination campaign.
 Social distancing and masks are still required in public spaces.